Joint Replacement: Safe Use of Forearm Crutches

 • Adjust the load level according to the doctor's instructions

-Practice makes perfect!
-Train on short distances and gradually increase.
+Übung makes the master!
+Train short distances and increase gradually.

 Typical errors when handling forearm crutches – and how to avoid them